 Gosh, I have so many good things to say about food and drink at The Scarlet, it truly was excellent.
 And I’m not one to over-use superlatives when it comes to eating out (if anything I can be super picky).
 We were so well fed and looked after by the restaurant staff that I must say it is a testament to the team there just how well run it was, how high quality the food and drink was, but most importantly the service was top notch.
 We experienced some of the friendliest, down-to-earth staff at the restaurant, and it really did make the weekend special.

-On the first evening we had a 3-course meal with wine flight, as we watched the sun set over the horizon.
+On the first evening, we had a 3-course meal with wine flight, as we watched the sunset over the horizon.
 The restaurant was buzzing with guests, but it never felt cramped.
 We had a lovely meal where the food, especially the textures of the food, were perfect.

 We had the sommelier present a wine with each course, and as the evening went on we loved having a detailed chat about each offering he had.
 Of course, we were quite inquisitive and asked lots of questions, but this made for such a memorable and fun evening.
-I highly recommend picking the accompanying wine flight if you eat at The Scarlet, it really does the make the meal special.
+I highly recommend picking the accompanying wine flight if you eat at The Scarlet, it really does make the meal special.

 Again, we had a full wine flight and we thoroughly relished in learning about each wine, where it came from, and how it complemented each dish.
-Deliciousness and learning, who knew that was a such a great recipe for an enjoyable meal?!
+Deliciousness and learning, who knew that was such a great recipe for an enjoyable meal?!
 But be warned, a 5-course meal means 5 lots of wine!
 The last couple of glasses were dessert wines, but still … I had to hold myself back from finishing every glass or else Raj might’ve been carrying me back to the room.
 Unless, you can hold your wine, in which case, enjoy!

-On the final day we enjoyed a champagne afternoon tea.
+On the final day, we enjoyed a champagne afternoon tea.
 This was equally lovely.
-Generally you have to book ahead for this as the pastries and desserts are all handmade fresh that day.
+Generally, you have to book ahead for this as the pastries and desserts are all handmade fresh that day.
 Theses desserts were delicious, and some interesting offerings.
 The scones were not actually my favourite and probably the only thing I didn’t like this whole weekend, they were just a tad dry and not sweet enough for my liking.

 But otherwise, I was so grateful that the chef adapted some of the sandwiches for me as I don’t eat butter in sandwiches, and Raj doesn’t eat mustard.
 We’re a picky two with sandwiches!

-Other than that, we also had great breakfast each day.
-Every dish is made to order, and the hotel has a changing menu each day depending on what fresh ingredients they have in that day.
+Other than that, we also had a great breakfast each day.
+Every dish is made to order, and the hotel has a changing menu each day depending on what fresh ingredients they have on that day.
 As is the ethos of The Scarlet, they try to source as much as they can locally, so you can truly enjoy eating fresh and local.